-Staff Comment: The stated scope of the special purpose detailed site plan required by Condition 15 of the approving resolution for the relevant conceptual site plan is to:
+Comment: The stated scope of the special-purpose detailed site plan required by Condition 15 of the approving resolution for the relevant conceptual site plan is to:

-- establish regulating standards for signage; - identify appropriate locations for transit stops in consultation with DPW&T and WMATA; - to show site plan details of the public open spaces; and - establish a timing plan for the improvement of these public spaces and for the public trail system.
+- establish regulating standards for signage; - identify appropriate locations for transit stops in consultation with DPW&T and WMATA; - show site plan details of the public open spaces; and - establish a timing plan for the improvement of these public spaces and the public trail system.

-The above statement quoted from page 17 of the special purpose detailed site plan addresses the issue of the provision of "additional" access from the Moore Property through the Smith Home Farm to the west is not in the above list of issues to be addressed in the special purpose detailed site plan.
-Further, it makes assertions that are questioned by staff as to whether this access has been approved, was always a part of the conceptual site plan and is supported by the sector plan and the Subdivision Section.
-Staff would suggest, therefore, that the proposed access to the site is not properly before the Planning Board at this time as part of the special purpose detailed site plan, and that the above passage referring to it in the special purpose detailed site plan be removed, without prejudice, from its text, prior to signature approval.
-Staff has included a recommended condition below, that would remove the discussion without prejudice, leaving it for consideration during the review of and public hearing for Detailed Site Plan DSP-09015, Westphalia Center, The Moore Property, detailed site plan for infrastructure.
+The above statement quoted from page 17 of the special-purpose detailed site plan addressing the issue of the provision of additional access from the Moore Property through the Smith Home Farm to the west is not in the above list of issues to be addressed in the special-purpose detailed site plan.
+Further, it makes assertions that are questioned by staff as to whether this access has been approved, was always a part of the conceptual site plan, and is supported by the sector plan and the Subdivision Section.
+Staff would suggest, therefore, that the proposed access to the site is not properly before the Planning Board at this time as part of the special-purpose detailed site plan, and that the above passage referring to it in the special-purpose detailed site plan be removed, without prejudice, from its text, prior to signature approval.
+Staff has included a recommended condition below that would remove the discussion without prejudice, leaving it for consideration during the review of and public hearing for Detailed Site Plan DSP-09015, Westphalia Center, The Moore Property, detailed site plan for infrastructure.

-The last part of the plan contains a copy of PGCPB Resolution No. 10-59, the approving resolution for CSP-07004-01 but not a copy of PGCPB Resolution No. 09-95, the approving resolution for Preliminary Plan of Subdivision 4-08108, which similarly contains requirements for the subject project.
+The last part of the plan contains a copy of PGCPB Resolution No. 10-59, the approving resolution for CSP-07004-01, but not a copy of PGCPB Resolution No. 09-95, the approving resolution for Preliminary Plan of Subdivision 4-08108, which similarly contains requirements for the subject project.
+A recommended condition below would require its inclusion in the special-purpose detailed site plan.

-Further, in order to clarify that access is not being decided as part of the subject special purpose detailed site plan, staff recommends the following modifications to the exhibits contained therein, or, alternatively, that clear notes be provided at each of these locations stating that representation of these disputed alignments on the special purposed DSP does not represent either approval or disapproval of those alignments by the Planning Board.
+Further, in order to clarify that access is not being decided as part of the subject special-purpose detailed site plan, staff recommends the following modifications to the exhibits contained therein, or, alternatively, that clear notes be provided at each of these locations stating that representation of these disputed alignments on the special-purpose detailed site plan does not represent either approval or disapproval of those alignments by the Planning Board.